 - For Proposal No. 1, the election of directors, the two nominees who receive the most "For" votes from the votes cast in person or by proxy at the Annual Meeting will be elected.
-Only votes "For" or "Withheld" will affect the outcome. - To be approved, Proposal No. 2, the amendment to the Company's Charter to increase the authorized shares of common stock, must receive "For" votes from the holders of a majority of shares of common stock overlanding.
-If you "Abstrain" from votes are "Against" you approved to a majority of shares of common stock overlanding if you "Abstrain" from votes are "Against" you approved to a majority of shares of common stock overlanding it will have the same effect as an "Against" you - outstanding.
+Only votes "For" or "Withheld" will affect the outcome. - To be approved, Proposal No. 2, the amendment to the Company's Charter to increase the authorized shares of common stock, must receive "For" votes from the holders of a majority of shares of common stock outstanding.
+If you "Abstain" from voting, it will have the same effect as an "Against" vote. - To be approved, Proposal No. 3, the increase to the Non-Employee Director Stock Award Plan share reserve, must receive "For" votes from a majority of the shares present in person or by proxy and entitled to vote at the Annual Meeting.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.

-To be approved, Proposal No. 3, the increase to the Non-Employee Director Stock Award Plan share reserve, must receive "For" votes from a majority of the shares present in person or by proxy and entitled to vote at the Annual Meeting.
-If you "Abstain" from voting, it will have the same effect as an "Against" vote.
 Broker non-votes will have no effect and will not be counted towards the vote total. - To be approved, Proposal No. 4, the increase to the Employee Stock Purchase Plan shares reserve, must receive "For" votes from a majority of the shares present in person or by proxy and entitled to vote at the Annual Meeting.
 If you "Abstain" from voting, it will have the same effect as an "Against" vote.
 Broker non-votes will have no effect and will not be counted towards the vote total. - To be approved, Proposal No. 5, the advisory vote on compensation of the Company's named executive officers, must receive "For" votes from a majority of the votes cast in person or by proxy at the Annual Meeting, although such vote will not be binding on us.
-If you "Abstain" from voting, it will have no effect and will not be counted towards the vote total.
-Broker non-votes will have no effect and will not be counted towards the vote - To be approved, Proposal No. 6, ratification of the selection of KPMG, LLP as the Company's independent registered public accounting firm for fiscal year ending December 31, 2013, must receive "For" votes from a majority of the votes cast in person or by proxy at the Annual Meeting.
-If you "Abstain" from voting, it will have no effect and will not be counted towards the vote total.
+If you "Abstain" from voting, it will have the same effect as an "Against" vote.
+Broker non-votes will have no effect and will not be counted towards the vote total. - To be approved, Proposal No. 6, ratification of the selection of KPMG, LLP as the Company's independent registered public accounting firm for fiscal year ending December 31, 2013, must receive "For" votes from a majority of the votes cast in person or by proxy at the Annual Meeting.
+If you "Abstain" from voting, it will have the same effect as an "Against" vote.
 Broker non-votes will have no effect and will not be counted towards the vote total.